miguelmota/ethereum-development-with-go-book/README.md

 > A little book on [Ethereum](https://www.ethereum.org/) Development with [Go](https://golang.org/) (golang)

-## Note: Thi is a Work in Progress
+## Note: This is a Work in Progress

 ## Online